 How did our flood defences perform during the floods?

-We have no raised defences at Evesham.
+We have no raised flood defences at Tewkesbury.

 How did the floods impact on our infrastructure?